wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.4.11 =

+* Bug fix: Mismatched rules for when to enqueue charCount script and when to insert inline script calling that script.
+* Bug fix: Added long-missing 'do not post Tweets by default when editing' option.
+* Bug fix: 2 bugs when sending test Tweet and using WordPress as a shortening service
+* Translation updated: French

 = 2.4.10 =